Dunnstane History, Family Crest & Coats of Arms

 Dunnstane Spelling Variations

-Early Notables of the Dunnstane family (pre 1700)
+Early Notables of the Dunnstane family

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Dunnstane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dunnstane family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Dunnstanes to arrive on North American shores: Andrew Dunston who settled in Virginia with his wife Cicely in 1653; William Dunston settled in Virginia in 1654; Anne Dunstan settled in Maryland in 1741.